Customizing for Use Cases

 Meeting summary structure

-All templates also include Summary and Open Questions when the meeting has content for them.
-Action Items (with owners, deadlines, and calendar export) are generated separately for all meeting types except interviews.
+The built-in views always produce their named sections.
+Auto includes Summary and Open Questions when the meeting has content for them and adapts the rest to what was discussed.
+Action Items (with owners, deadlines, and calendar export) are generated separately regardless of the view.

 Custom summary prompts

-Settings > Meeting Recording > Summary Template — a global override that applies when no per-template instructions are set.
+Settings > Meeting Recording > Summary Template — a global override that applies when no per-view instructions are set.
 Replace or edit the default to fit your workflow.

 Sales call follow-up